An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Introduction

-Moving on to the computational aspects of the problem, computing the crossing number is known to be NP-complete~\cite{crNP}, while determining the rectilinear crossing number is complete for the existential theory of reals~\cite{cromplexityrectilinear}, and hence NP-hard.
-For any fixed $k$, there is a linear time algorithm that decides whether $\mathop{\mathrm{cr}}(G)\leq k$ (i.e., the crossing number is fixed parameter tractable).
-In contrast, it is NP-hard to determine if $\overline{\mathop{\mathrm{cr}}}(G)\leq k$ holds.
+Moving on to the computational aspects of the problem, computing the crossing number is known to be NP-complete~\cite{crNP}, while determining the rectilinear crossing number is complete for the existential theory of reals~\cite{cromplexityrectilinear} (and hence NP-hard).
+In fact, there is some $c>0$ such that approximating the crossing number of $G$ up to a factor of $1+c$ is NP-hard, even for cubic graphs~\cite{cabello2013hardness}.
+However, for any fixed $k$, there is a linear time algorithm that decides whether $\mathop{\mathrm{cr}}(G)\leq k$~\cite{kawarabayashi2007computing} (in particular, the crossing number is fixed parameter tractable).
 A considerable amount of work has been put into developing approximation algorithms for both $\mathop{\mathrm{cr}}(G)$ and $\overline{\mathop{\mathrm{cr}}}(G)$.
-A graph drawing technique of Bhatt and Leighton~\cite{bhattleighton}, in conjunction with the the results of Leighton and Rao~\cite{multicommodity} on balanced cuts, can be combined to find, in polynomial time, a straight-line drawing of any bounded degree $n$-vertex graph $G$ with no more than $O(\log^4 n(n+\mathop{\mathrm{cr}}(G))$ crossings.
+A graph drawing technique of Bhatt and Leighton~\cite{bhattleighton}, in conjunction with the results of Leighton and Rao~\cite{multicommodity} on balanced cuts, can be combined to find, in polynomial time, a straight-line drawing of any bounded degree $n$-vertex graph $G$ with no more than $O(\log^4 n(n+\mathop{\mathrm{cr}}(G))$ crossings.
 This was later improved to $O(\log^3 n(n+\mathop{\mathrm{cr}}(G))$ by Even et al.~\cite{VLSI}, and then to $O(\log^2 n(n+\mathop{\mathrm{cr}}(G))$ as a result of the improved approximation algorithm for optimal balanced cuts by Arora et al.~\cite{BalancedCut}.
 It wasn't until several years later that Chuzhoy~\cite{n^9/10approx}, using the edge planarization method\footnote{A subset of the edges of a graph is called \textit{planarizing} if deleting each of its elements results in a planar graph.
 The method can be summarized as follows: First, one tries to find a small planarizing set of edges and computes a planar drawing of the graph that we get after deleting those edges.
-Then, the edges of the planarizing set are carefully added to the drawing one by one until we obtain a drawing of the original graph.} from~\cite{planarizationapprox}, found a polynomial time $O(n^{9/10})$-approximation algorithm for $\mathop{\mathrm{cr}}(G)$ for bounded degree graphs.
+Then, the edges of the planarizing set are carefully added to the drawing one by one until we obtain a drawing of the original graph.} from~\cite{planarizationapprox}, found a polynomial-time $O(n^{9/10})$-approximation algorithm for $\mathop{\mathrm{cr}}(G)$ for bounded degree graphs.
 Building further on the edge planarization method, Kawarabayashi and Sidiropoulos~\cite{kawarabayashi1,kawarabayashi2} improved the approximation ratio to $O(n^{1/2})$, and then Mahabadi and Tan~\cite{1/2-epsilon} found a randomized $O(n^{1/2-\delta})$-approximation algorithm, where $\delta>0$ is a constant.

 The celebrated crossing lemma, discovered simultaneously by Ajtai at al.~\cite{crossinglemma} and Leighton~\cite{crossinglemma2}, tells us that $\mathop{\mathrm{cr}}(G)\geq\frac{|E|^3}{64|V|^2}$, so long as $|E|\geq 4|V|$.
 An immediate consequence of this result is that if $G$ is dense (that is, it has $\Omega(|V|^2)$ edges) then both $\mathop{\mathrm{cr}}(G)$ and $\overline{\mathop{\mathrm{cr}}}(G)$ are $\Omega(|V|^4)$.
 Fox, Pach and Suk~\cite{approximatingrect} presented an algorithm that constructs a straight-line drawing of $G$ with $\overline{\mathop{\mathrm{cr}}}(G)+o(|V|^4)$ crossings.
 More precisely, they showed the following.